el3um4s/strani-anelli-blog/_posts/2021/2021-12-05-how-to-check-if-a-box-fits-in-a-box/2021-12-05-how-to-check-if-a-box-fits-in-a-box.md

 <script src="https://gist.github.com/el3um4s/682560a340ab2687e9dcb753c33652f6.js"></script>

 The example above is not mine, it is from [Paul Vaneveld](https://medium.com/@paul.vaneveld).
-I found it in an interesting article published on Medium: [7 Little-Known Techniques to Improve Your JavaScript]([7 Little-Known Techniques to Improve Your JavaScript](https://javascript.plainenglish.io/7-little-known-techniques-to-improve-your-javascript-20a9e870a5fe)).
+I found it in an interesting article published on Medium: [7 Little-Known Techniques to Improve Your JavaScript](https://javascript.plainenglish.io/7-little-known-techniques-to-improve-your-javascript-20a9e870a5fe).

 Well, that's all for today.